davidmehi/edge-shared-errorhandling-flow-example/README.md

 **Proxy Template With Shared Flow Reference**
 1. This is the proxy template (referenced here: <https://github.com/davidmehi/edge-proxy-template>) that now uses the shared flow for common error handling.

-*Customize the Shared Flow to include additional error codes and error handling capabilities.*

 *To use the Shared Flow in a proxy:*
 1. Add the shared flow "SharedFlow_FaultRulesHanding" using the Shared Flow policy to the proxy.